 1. Add a profile photo.
 Your profile will be easier to find, come up higher in searches and look more credible.
 The look you should aim for is ‘professional and approachable’.
-My favourite photographer is @TheHeadshotGuy aka John Cassidy https://www.theheadshotguy.co.uk/
+My favourite photographer is @TheHeadshotGuy aka John Cassidy https://www.theheadshotguy.co.uk/ (he has this amazing app that means he can do your photoshoot remotely through your phone.
+If you contact him, tell him I sent you!)

 2. Have a strong headline that accurately describes what you do.
 There are more interesting ways to do this than just using your job title.
 Use accurate words that people are likely to search on.

 3. Include an engaging summary in the ‘about’ section.
 This is a great space to give a brief overview of who you are, what you do and what is important to you.
 It is essentially your elevator pitch.
+You may need to drag this section in when you are in edit mode if it’s the first time you are using it.

 4. Write like you would talk.
 Imagine you are talking to someone at an event and telling them who you are and what you do.
 Speak in the first person.
 Avoid jargon and competencies.
 You wouldn’t tell someone you are a ‘commercially orientated team player’ over a drink (I hope.)